Filling out a March Madness bracket can be challenging. There are dozens of statistics to research, 68 teams to examine, and only a few days to do it.

 Turns out, you’d do a whole lot better than the average bracket.

-We looked at data from our Bracket Challenge Game from 2011, and compared a bracket that picked using the overall seed rankings against the average brackets that year.
+We looked at data from our Bracket Challenge Game since 2011, and compared a hypothetical bracket that picked winners based on the higher-seed team from the overall seed rankings and compared that bracket to the average bracket score from each year.
 Here’s how they fared:

 |Year||Seed-based bracket score||Average user score||Difference||% improvement|

-Yeah, for the most part, it's not even close: Seed-based brackets perform much better than average.
-On average, a bracket that picks based solely on the overall seed ranking will net 19.5 points more than the average bracket (and perform 28.8 percent better).
-Since each round is worth 32 points, that’s the equivalent of two correct Final Four picks and an Elite Eight winner.
+For the most part, it's not even close: Seed-based brackets perform much better than average.
+On average, a bracket that picks games based solely on the overall seed ranking will net 20.4 points more than the average bracket (and perform 30 percent better).
+Since each round of the Bracket Challenge Game is worth 32 points, that’s 20.4-point improvement is roughly the equivalent of correctly picking one team to win in the Sweet 16 to advance to the Elite Eight and one team to win in the Final Four to advance to the national championship.

 Of course, two of these years stand out and somewhat skew the numbers.

-Those would be 2012 and 2013, when the No. 1 overall seed won the championship.
-Those two (Kentucky in 2012, and Louisville in 2013*) are the only two top overall seeds to play in or win the title in the past 10 years.
+Those would be 2012 and 2013, when the No. 1 overall seed won the national championship.
+Those two (Kentucky in 2012, and Louisville in 2013) are the only two No. 1 overall seeds to play in or win the title in the past 10 years.
+Louisville's participation in the 2013 NCAA Tournament was later vacated.

-Here's how the seed-based brackets correct picks break down by round:
+Here's how the number of correct picks by better-seed-based brackets break down by round:

 |Year||First rd||Second rd||Sweet 16||Elite Eight||Final Four||Champ|

-You can see that the two brackets that did the best — 2012 and 2013 — got fewer first-round picks correct than all but one year.
+You can see that the two brackets that did the best — 2012 and 2013 — got fewer first-round picks correct than all but two years.

 That's a pretty good indication that it's not worth stressing over trying to get the first couple rounds perfect — a nearly impossible task.
 The early missed picks can turn out to be pretty inconsequential if you get the later rounds right.
 In general, it’s better to miss a major upset than to pick one, be wrong, and have the other team go on another two or three rounds – or even worse, to the Final Four.

-The 1 seeds are literally twice as likely to make the Final Four as any other team, and infinitely more likely to make it than either of their first two opponents, the 16 and 9 seeds.
-The 16 seed has only ever won one game (UMBC in 2018), and the 9 seed has only ever made one Final Four (Wichita State in 2013).
+The No. 1 seeds are literally twice as likely to make the Final Four as any other team, and infinitely more likely to make it than either of their first two opponents, the No. 16 and No. 8/9 seeds.
+No. 16 seeds have only ever won one game (UMBC in 2018), while No. 8 seeds have made the Final Four five times and No. 9 seeds have only ever made one Final Four (Wichita State in 2013).

 But back to the main strategy of picking by seed.

 We’ve established that you’ll do much better than the average user.
 But that doesn’t mean this is necessarily a good strategy to win your pool.
-For the five years we have full data for — 2014-2018 — the seed-based brackets placed in the 72nd percentile on average.
+For the six years we have full data for — 2014-2019 — the better-seed-based brackets placed in the 75th percentile of brackets on average.

-The 2016 seed-based bracket does the best comparatively, placing in the 86th percentile, despite not picking the champion correctly.
+The 2019 better-seed-based bracket does the best comparatively, placing in the 89th percentile, despite not picking the champion correctly.

 Moral of the story: If you’re tired of being embarrassed in your pool by your 2-year-old nephew who literally can’t read a bracket, play it safe and try picking the better-seeded team this year.
 If nothing less than first place will do, add a little more analysis to your process.